 The Manual for Student Organizations compiles policies, guidelines, and resources relevant to Recognized Student Organizations.
 All students and organizations will be accountable for the policies included herein and any policies in the individual college handbooks and departmental publications.
 Students are encouraged to access this manual as well as college information for complete policy definitions and guidelines in original policy documents.
 This manual will be updated as necessary.
-The most current version will be available online at www.education.musc.edu/students/enrollment/bulletin/policies-and-guidelines.
+The most current version will be available online at bulletin.musc.edu.
 All policies, procedures, and guidelines are subject to change at any time with appropriate notification to the student population of MUSC.

-The Office of Student Programs and Student Diversity (SPSD) within Education, Innovation, and Student Life (EISL) is responsible for maintaining The Manual for Student Organizations.
-All questions or concerns regarding the policies, procedures, and guidelines included in this manual are to be directed to the SPSD office or the specific college to which an organization belongs.
+The Office of Student Engagement (OSE) within Education, Innovation, and Student Life (EISL) is responsible for maintaining The Manual for Student Organizations.
+All questions or concerns regarding the policies, procedures, and guidelines included in this manual are to be directed to the OSE or the specific college to which an organization belongs.